mitexleo/fediroma/docs/docs/configuration/frontend_management.md

 You can also replace the default "no frontend" page by placing an `index.html` file under your `instance/static/` directory.

-## Mastodon-FE
+## Masto-fe

-Akkoma supports both [glitchsoc](https://github.com/glitch-soc/mastodon)'s more "vanilla" mastodon frontend, as well as [fedibird](https://github.com/fedibird/mastodon)'s extended frontend which has near-feature-parity with akkoma (with quoting and reactions).
+Akkoma supports both [glitch-soc](https://github.com/glitch-soc/mastodon)'s more "vanilla" mastodon frontend, as well as [fedibird](https://github.com/fedibird/mastodon)'s extended frontend which has near-feature-parity with akkoma (with quoting and reactions).

 To enable either one, you must run the `frontend.install` task for either `mastodon-fe` or `fedibird-fe` (both `--ref akkoma`), then make sure